Are you looking for the best podcasting hosting sites in 2024 for your podcast business?

-Optimizing your podcast is a great way to make it appears in Apple Podcasts, and the best way of doing that is to choose the right podcast categories for your show.
+Optimizing your podcast is a great way to make it appear in Apple Podcasts, and the best way to do that is to choose the correct podcast categories for your show.

 You can pick up to three categories, but Apple Podcasts only cares about the first one, so make sure is the category you want your episode listed.

-Not only it will make your show appears on Apple podcast, but It can boost your show’s visibility.
+Not only will it make your show appear on the Apple podcast, but It can boost your show’s visibility.

-We’re about to get to the next step were to learn how to get listed on other major podcast directories.
+We’re about to get to the next step: learn to get listed on other major podcast directories.

 Step 7: Getting listed in Podcast Directories

-Getting listed in podcast directories like Apple Podcasts, Google Podcasts, and Spotify is crucial for success.
+Getting listed in podcast directories like Apple, Google, and Spotify is crucial for success.

 Apple Podcasts is a centralized place for podcast listeners to find new shows.

-Getting listed in these podcast directories is a vital part of your podcast marketing strategy as some new listeners will find your podcast through these podcast directories.
+Getting listed in these podcast directories is a vital part of your podcast marketing strategy, as some new listeners will find your podcast through these directories.

 Steps to get listed in the podcast directories

-With more than 800,000 podcast listings, the #1 podcast directory in the world is Apple Podcasts.
+With over 800,000 podcast listings, the #1 podcast directory in the world is Apple Podcasts.

-Here is how to get into Apple podcast:
+Here is how to get into the Apple podcast:

 - Log in to your Buzzsprout and go to the Directories tab.